boinkkitty/tp/docs/DeveloperGuide.md

 1. User requests to add a person's information.
 2. User enters the details of the person.
-3. AddressBook adds the person.
+3. TutorSynch adds the person.
-4. AddressBook shows the list of person including newly added person.
+4. TutorSynch shows the list of person including newly added person.

     Use case ends.

 **Extensions**

 * 2a.
-User did not provide all mandatory details of a person
+TutorSynch detects that user did not provide all mandatory details of a person.
   * 2a1.
-AddressBook shows an error message
+TutorSynch shows an error message.

     Use case ends.

 * 2b.
-User did not comply with required formatting for details of a person.
+TutorSynch detects that user did not comply with required formatting for details of a person.
     * 2b1.
 AddressBook shows an error message.

-      Use case ends
+      Use case ends.

 **Use case: Delete a person**